-One of the things that excite both overseas Filipino workers and their relatives in the Philippines is the opportunity to send and receive balikbayan boxes.
+One of the things that excite both overseas Filipino workers (OFW) and their relatives in the Philippines is the opportunity to send and receive balikbayan boxes.

-For OFWs this means a chance to make someone (or the entire family) happy as a consolation for being away.
+For OFWs, this means a chance to make someone (or the entire family) happy as a consolation for being away.
 For families, it’s that chance to get hold of gifts carefully selected and packed by loved ones whom they miss a lot.

-Filipinos abroad can now send balikbayan box items worth P150,000 (restricted to a few times a year) without paying equivalent taxes, so it’s now more about what items to include than how much it costs to send it away.
-Balikbayan boxes are also an economical means of sending home large bulk of items as baggage allowance on flights are limited and excess baggage fee is high.
+Filipinos abroad can send balikbayan box items worth P150,000 (restricted to a few times a year) without paying equivalent taxes, so it’s now more about what items to include than how much it costs to send it away.
+Balikbayan boxes are also an economical means of sending home large bulk of items as baggage allowance on flights is limited and excess baggage fee is high.

 Cosmetics and body products

 Another item that’s considered out of reach by common Filipino families is certain personal care products.
 Yes, we brush our teeth and shampoo our hair every day, but many of us do not apply (at least generously to extend the lifespan of a small container of) body lotion or cosmetics from L’Oreal or Estee Lauder often find advertised in glossy pages of fashion magazines.
 Therefore, baby lotions, moisturizers, hand creams, soaps, and shampoo in extra-large containers are also usually found inside these ubiquitous brown-colored boxes.